lionel87/fast-tree-builder/README.md

 ## Comparison with other tree building libraries

 The package aims to be feature complete and highly customizable, which usually opposes with performance.
 There are other packages that may be more *performant* but lacks features that I really needed in my daily coding.
-In standard scenarios this package should perform more than enough and nearly as good as other packages.
+In standard scenarios this package should perform more than enough and nearly as good as any other package.

-For scenarios where performance is critical, consider implementing a tailored, optimized algorithm.
+For scenarios where performance is critical and you start to benchmark tree building libraries, consider  implementing your custom algorithm instead.
 It could be as simple as:
 ```js
 const roots = [];
 const nodes = new Map();